mike-plummer/intro-to-junit5/README.md

 4. `npm start` OR `yarn start`
 5. Navigate to `http://localhost:9999` in your browser

+### Tests

+To run tests and generate all test reports:

+`gradle clean junitPlatformTest junitPlatformJacocoReport`

 ### Code Examples

 Code examples are broken out in the following branches: